tomysli/Guidelines/ProgramDevelopmentGuidelines2015-07-21.md

+## D3 - Favor object composition over class inheritance

+This is an excerpt from Design Patterns: Elements of Reusable Object-Oriented Software, [GHJV96] pp.19-20:

+> **Inheritance breaks encapsulation**
+>
+> But class inheritance has some disadvantages too.
+First, you can't change the implementations inherited from parent classes at run-time, because inheritance is defined at compile-time.
+Second, and generally worse, parent classes often define at least part of their subclasses' physical representation.
+Because inheritance exposes a subclass to details of its parent's implementation, **it's often said that "inheritance breaks encapsulation".
+The implementation of a subclass becomes so bound up with the implementation of its parent class that any change in the parent's implementation will for the subclass to change**.
+>
+> Implementation dependencies can cause problems when you're trying to reuse a subclass.
+Should any aspect of the inherited implementation not be appropriate for the new problem domains, the parent class must be rewritten or replaced by something more appropriate.
+This dependency **limits flexibility and ultimately reusability**.
+One cure for this is to inherit only from abstract classes, since they usually provide little or no implementation.
+>
+> Object composition is defined dynamically at run-time through objects acquiring references to other
+> objects.
+Composition requires objects to respect each other's interfaces, which in turn requires carefully designed interfaces that don't stop you from using one object with many others.
+But there is a payoff.
+Because objects are accessed solely through their interfaces, we don't break encapsulation.
+Any object can be replaced at run-time by another as long as it has the same type.
+Moreover, because an object's implementation will be written in terms of object interfaces, there are substantially fewer implementation dependencies.
+>
+> Object composition has another effect on system design. **Favoring object composition over class inheritance helps you keep each class encapsulated and focused on one task**.
+Your classes and **class hierarchies will remain small and will be less likely to grow into unmanageable monsters**.
+On the other hand, a design based on object composition will have more objects (if fewer classes), and the system's behavior will depend on their interrelationships instead of being defined in one class.
+>
+> That leads us to our second principle of object-oriented design:
+>
+> **Favor object composition over class inheritance**
+>
+> Ideally you shouldn't have to create new components to achieve reuse.
+You should be able to get all the functionality you need by assembling existing components through object composition.
+But this is rarely the case, because the set of available components is never quite rich enough in practice.
+Reuse by inheritance makes it easier to make new components that can be composed with old ones.
+Inheritance and object composition thus work together.
+>
+>
+>
+> **Beware of overusing inheritance**
+>
+> Nevertheless, our experience is that designers **overuse inheritance as a reuse technique** and designs
+> are often made more reusable (and simpler) by depending more on object composition.

 ## References:

 [^AS96]: Structure and Interpretation of Computer Programs (Second Edition), Harold Abelson and Gerald Jay Sussman with Julie Sussman, The MIT Press, 1996. [link](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-7.html#%_chap_Temp_4)